 To better understand the importance of company core values, let’s consider Zappos as an example.
 Zappos is a company well-known for intentionally cultivating its (zany, creative) corporate culture to attract and retain committed staff and raving fans.
 To create its company culture, Zappos developed 10 core values (including “create fun and a little weirdness”), which it then incorporated into everything from staff job descriptions to hiring protocol to on-the-job training.
 By creating a value-based method of operations that’s obvious to everyone engaged with the company, Zappos now enjoys record success.

 Few people understand the importance of company values as well as Tony Robbins’ Business Mastery panel guests, all of whom have walked the gauntlet of launching and managing a successful business.
 Look to the experts to uncover how to manage core values so that they propel your company in the right direction.
-For example:

 Ready to take your company values to another level?